Anene-Chukwunenye/Autoencoders_and_VAE_projects/README.md

 # Autoencoders_and_VAE_projects

-### This Repository contains various projects on the application of autoencoders and variational autoencoders.
+### This Repository contains various projects on the prictical application of autoencoders and variational autoencoders.
 #### Description of AE,VAE/ differneces
 ### list out the applications of AE( projects you did):
 1. De-noising image